 Peace Lily - Spathiphyllum

 Peace Lily is a lovely houseplant and the best air cleaner, removing benzene, formaldehyde, ammonia, xylene, toluene, and trichloroethylene from the air.

 Peace Lily has deep green oval leaves that grow vertically from the soil.
 The plant bushes out nicely and produces a pretty, white single petaled flower in Spring.

 This easy houseplant prefers low light.
 Set several feet away from a window.
 Do not place Peace Lily in a South facing window.
 If the leaves turn brown at the edges or develop yellow streaks, the plant may be getting too much sunlight.

 Once a week place Peace Lily in a sink and water heavily.
 (Allow the water that you use to sit out overnight to off-gas chlorine.)
 Make sure the plant has drained before placing the pot back in its saucer.
-Peace Lily does not like wet feet.

 Dust off the leaves every so often and check for insects.

 Keep Peace Lily out of drafts.
 Avoid chilly temperatures.

 Fertilize with a light, liquid organic fertilizer, once a month in Spring and Summer.